akshat-jjain/Google-Cloud-Traning/Set up and Configure a Cloud Environment in Google Cloud: Challenge Lab | logbook/README.md

 > Note: In real practice, you must set a strong password.

-5. Click Create.
+5. Click `Create`.
-6. Click the griffin-dev-db in the SQL pane after it has been created.
+6. Click the `griffin-dev-db` in the SQL pane after it has been created.
-7. Under Connect to this instance, click on Connect using Cloud Shell.
+7. Under Connect to this instance, click on `Open in Cloud Shell`.
 8. Go back to the Cloud Shell, run:
 ```
 gcloud sql connect griffin-dev-db --user=root --quiet
 ```

-9. Enter the Root password generated in Step 4.
+9. Enter the `Root password` generated in Step 4.
 10. In the SQL console, run the following query to create the wordpress database:
 ``` sql
 CREATE DATABASE wordpress;